All Episodes

 Serious structural problems persist.

-The Republican Party's still too white.
+The Republican Party is still too white.

-It's still too male, and it's still too old.
+And it's still too old.

-Hillary Clinton's political director, Amanda Renteria, tweeted a photo of a vote here sign overnight and wrote, Wish more people did this today.
+Hillary Clinton's political director, Amanda Renteria, tweeted a photo of a vote here sign overnight and wrote, wish more people did this today.

-Meaning the turnout was low, not enough people voted, and the Republicans, but you're not in Fat City.
+Meaning, the turnout was low, not enough people voted, and the Republicans, but you're not in Fat City.

 You people are still too white, you're too male, and you're too old.